neurodsp-tools/neurodsp/doc/glossary.rst

 =================

-The following is a glossary of neuroscience and digital processing related terms that are used in NeuroDSP, as well as links to external resources that we like and use for learning DSP.
+The following is a glossary of neuroscience and digital processing related terms that are used in NeuroDSP, as well as links to some external resources for learning DSP.

 General
 -------